lmullen/lincolnmullen.com/source/_posts/2012-08-10-teaching-as-a-moral-relationship.markdown

     your students, and should go out of your way to try to help all of them.

+-   What should I do when students say or do funny things?
+By all means have a good laugh to yourself when students make amusing mistakes in their papers.
+But never post those mistakes online, or anywhere else.

 -   What should I do in dubious situations?
 You'll encounter situations when you doubt that a student is being honest.
 But always assume and hope that your student has the best motives and intent, because